-. ago . o. o .
-Version: Adopted: Officer Responsible: Review date: 5.0.
-16.01.2023 Jane Ayre, Town Clerk November 2023
+i ago i o o o Version: Adopted: Officer Responsible: Review date: 6.0.
+15.01.2024 Jane Ayre, Town Clerk 01.11.2024

 - A prudent, realistic assessment of future revenue spending commitments, capital investment requirements, levels of income, tax base and availability of external grant funding. - A strong culture of financial management where continuous improvement and a drive for more economic, efficient and effective ways of working and use of resources is adopted. - A prudent level of reserves that protects the Council against unforeseen budget pressures, provides the resources to finance capital investment commitments and enables the Council to be proactive and take advantage of any opportunities that may arise (See Appendix A - Investment Policy). - An effective and responsive finance service, which provides sound financial information to Councillors and Officers.